 - Blood and urine tests

-- Colposcopy —a lighted, magnifying instrument is used to examine the cervix
+- Colposcopy —a lighted device to examine the cervix

-- Biopsy —removal of a sample of cervical tissue for testing
+- Biopsy —a sample of cervical tissue or lymph nodes is removed for testing

 Imaging tests may include: